Pitometsu/ppx_implicits/README.md

 # ppx_implicits, implicit values and type classes for OCaml via PPX

-In short,
+ppx_implicits provides implicit values, whose values are automatically generated from their types.
+Overloading, type-classes, polymorphic value printers, etc ... can be defined/mimicked with implicit values.

-* ppx_implicits provides implicit values and type classes to OCaml.
+ppx_implicits is NOT a compiler modification but a PPX preprocessor.
-* NOT a compiler modification but a PPX preprocessor.
 You can play type classes and etc with your official OCaml compiler (4.02.3).

 # Limitation